 Higher Level or Standard Level

 The IB Diploma Program offers two options for computer science--Higher Level (HL) or Standard Level (SL).
 The Standard Level course takes one year to complete.
 The Higher Level course takes two years to complete.
 The Higher Level course includes everything in the Standard Level course and additional topics, including resource management, control, abstract data structures, and advanced object-oriented programming.
-The first year of the HL course is the same as the entire SL course.
+CodeHS offers content for the first year of the Higher Level Course.

 Check out the IB Computer Science Webinar for more info.

 What’s Covered in IB Higher Level

 Introduction to Programming in Java with Karel the Dog

 In this module, students learn the basics of java commands, control structures, and problem solving by solving puzzles with Karel.

 This module introduces students to the theory and practice of user centered design.

 Project: Put it in Writing!